dleshem/freemazon/README.md

 freemazon
 =========

-Amazon book downloader, written in Java.
+Amazon book downloader, written in JavaScript.

 Freemazon is a semi-automated framework to extract scanned book pages from Amazon, using its SITB (search-inside-the-book) API.